Content on this page was generated by AI and has not been manually reviewed.

 Are VPN extensions as good as full VPN apps?

 Browser extensions are useful for certain tasks, but they don’t secure all traffic on your device.
 A full VPN app provides device-wide protection, higher reliability, and better features like a kill switch and DNS leak protection.
+Urban vpn google chrome: how to use Urban VPN in Google Chrome, features, setup, performance, and safety tips 2026

 How does a VPN affect streaming speed?